 The Rebel is Ram’s dedicated off-road performance trim — Crew Cab only, standard 4x4, and built around the 3.0L Hurricane SO at 420 horsepower.
 Where it separates itself from every other trim in the lineup is the standard Bilstein® front and rear shock absorbers, 1-inch raised ride height, electronic on-demand transfer case, skid plates, tow hooks, and a unique Black Rebel grille.
 It looks aggressive and backs it up mechanically.

-The Rebel is right for you if: you want factory off-road capability, a strong standard engine, Bilstein shocks, and air suspension — without moving into Limited pricing.
+The Rebel is right for you if: you want factory off-road capability with a strong standard engine, Bilstein shocks, and available air suspension — without moving into Limited territory.

 What makes the Limited, Limited Longhorn, and Tungsten different from each other?